Connor Overton: Toronto Blue Jays

-On February 29, 2020, Overton signed a minor league contract with the Toronto Blue Jays and was assigned to the Double-A New Hampshire Fisher Cats.
+On February 29, 2020, Overton signed a minor league contract with the Toronto Blue Jays and was assigned to the Double–A New Hampshire Fisher Cats.
 Overton did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.
-Overton re-signed with the Blue Jays on a minor league contract on February 2, 2021.
+Overton re–signed with the Blue Jays on a minor league contract on February 2, 2021.
 He was assigned to the Triple-A Buffalo Bisons to begin the year, where he pitched to a 2.03 ERA with 50 strikeouts in 21 appearances.

 The Blue Jays selected Overton's contract and promoted him the major leagues for the first time on August 11, 2021.
-On August 12, 2021, he made his major league debut against the Los Angeles Angels.
-In 4 appearances for the Blue Jays in 2021, Overton did not give up a run, while striking out 4.
-On September 3, 2021, Overton was designated for assignment by the Blue Jays.
+The next day, he made his major league debut against the Los Angeles Angels.
+In 4 appearances for the Blue Jays during his debut campaign, Overton did not give up a run, while striking out four.
+On September 3, Overton was designated for assignment by the Blue Jays.